LexiStarikova/gptitor/README.md

 - [API Documentation](API/README.md): This document provides detailed information about the API endpoints, data formats, database structure, and usage instructions.

-- [React Components Documentation](React/README.md): Here you can find descriptions and usage guidelines for the React components implemented in this project.
+- [React Components Documentation](React/README.md): Here you can find comprehensive descriptions for the React components implemented in this project.

 ## License